Division of Surgical Oncology

 Experienced and highly trained surgical oncologist, nurses and support staff help work with patients, their family and friends through evaluations, operations and post-surgical follow-ups to assure high quality care.
 Our team therefore offers multidisciplinary outpatient and inpatient care for patients with:

 - Soft Tissue Tumors

-Visit Cancer Care at Fletcher Allen Health Care, our clinical teacher partner.
+Visit Cancer Care at The University of Vermont Medical Center, our clinical teacher partner.